Reviews You Can Rely On

 Credit: Aaron Rice

-Not to be missed are the infrared models that we tested.
+Another style that's not to be missed is the infrared grill.
 The Solaire Everywhere and the Char-Broil Grill2Go x200 pack quite a punch when it comes to output power.
 While the Char-Broil only supplies 9,500 BTUs, the Solaire Everywhere provides 14,000 BTUs, making it our overall favorite when it comes to searing a steak to perfection.
-The only caveat to this power is that it makes slow cooking poultry and veggies nearly impossible without burning.
+The only caveat to this power is that it makes slow-cooking poultry and veggies nearly impossible without burning.

 Reaching 450F in less than 5 minutes makes the Solaire Everywhere one of the more efficient models that we tested, although the 14,000 BTU output power makes it difficult to slow cook poultry and veggies without burning.